 Completion of Engineering Works

 The completion of all engineering works within Council’s road reserve or other Council owned or controlled land in accordance with the conditions of this consent and any necessary work to make the construction effective must be to the satisfaction of Council’s Manager Development Engineering.
-The total cost of all engineering works shall be fully borne by the applicant/developer and any damage to Council’s assets shall be restored in a satisfactory manner, prior to the issue of the Occupation Certificate.
+The total cost of all engineering works shall be fully borne by the /developer and any damage to Council’s assets shall be restored in a satisfactory manner, prior to the issue of the Occupation Certificate.

 CCTV